-A few questions to the assessor may quickly establish facts which could otherwise be proved only by the time consuming and expensive method of proving the values of a large sampling of properties to show that discrimination has been practiced against one class.
+"A few questions to the assessor may quickly establish facts which could otherwise be proved only by the time consuming and expensive method of proving the values of a large sampling of properties to show that discrimination has been practiced against one class.
 Other examples might be suggested.
-Where the case is none of that sort, the property owner's right to determine the order in which the property owner will present the property owner's case, and to call the assessor at the outset for cross examination, is a matter of such substance that only extraordinary circumstances could warrant its denial.
-On the other hand, in an ordinary case where the sole contention is that the assessor has over estimated the value of property owner's own property, circumstances may justify the board in requiring the property owner to present the property owner's own testimony on value or that of the property owner's expert witnesses before examining the assessor.
+Where the case is none of that sort, the property owner's right to determine the order in which he will present his case, and to call the assessor at the outset for cross examination, is a matter of such substance that only extraordinary circumstances could warrant its denial.
+On the other hand, in an ordinary case where the sole contention is that the assessor has over estimated the value of property owner's own property, circumstances may justify the Board in requiring the property owner to present his own testimony on value or that of his expert witnesses before examining the assessor."

-The court then concludes that if the property owner thought the information would be prejudiced by waiting until after the property owner's own testimony to examine the assessor, the property owner owed it to the board to assert such prejudice and explain how it might result.
-Having failed to do so, the property owner cannot later be heard to say in court that the board exceeded its jurisdiction in directing the property owner to put in other testimony first.
-The court also remarked that in the certiorari proceedings the property owner should have, but did not, show how the board's action was prejudicial to a material degree.
+The court then concludes that if the property owner, "thought he would be prejudiced by waiting until after his own testimony to examine the assessor, he owed it to the Board to assert such prejudice and explain how it might result.
+Having failed to do so, he cannot later be heard to say in court that the Board exceeded its jurisdiction in directing him to put in other testimony first."
+The court also remarked that in the certiorari proceedings the property owner should have, but did not, show how the Board's action was prejudicial to a material degree.